microsoft/coyote/docs/how-to/coverage.md

 * `PingPong.coverage.txt`.
 This file contains the Event Coverage metric along with a breakdown per machine and per state.
 It also summarizes other useful coverage information.
 * `PingPong.dgml`.
 This file contains the Event Coverage visualization as described below.
-* `PingPong.sci`.
+* `PingPong.coverage.ser`.
 This is the serialized `CoverageInfo` object for the test run.
-Such 'sci' files from multiple runs can be passed to `CoyoteCoverageReportMerger.exe` to create a merged report.
+Such `.coverage.ser` files from multiple runs can be passed to `CoyoteCoverageReportMerger.exe` to create a merged report.
 * If `--coverage activity-debug` was specified, then there will also be a Debug directory containing the same files as above for each process, with the filename qualified by a sequential process id, e.g: `PingPong.coverage_0.txt`